-When Unison plug-in settings are loaded in Console/LUNA, the effect upon the currently active Unison plug-in settings varies depending on how the settings are loaded.
-Its important to understand the distinction, because critical preamp settings can be affected.
+When Unison plug-in settings are loaded in Console, the effect on currently active Unison plug-in settings varies depending on how the settings are loaded.
+It is important to understand this distinction, because critical preamp settings can be affected.